Stay updated with Crowdin by signing up for our newsletter

 Read on to discover some writing for translation tips and how you can accelerate the localization process to improve its cost and time efficiency.

-Translating your website is an assured way to appeal to millions of potential customers around the world and thus to promote your products and services to a wider audience.
-Making it multilingual and understandable for the global community is vital.
-What if we say that website translation does not require the involvement of busy engineers and a tedious preparation process?
+A multilingual website is a great way to appeal to millions of potential customers around the world.
+What if we say that website translation does not require busy engineers’ involvement and a tedious preparation process?

-Crowdin introduces JS Proxy – technology aimed at helping teams effortlessly localize websites.
+Crowdin introduces JS Proxy – technology aimed at helping teams localize websites effortlessly.
 No manual source content export or translation copy-pasting.

 Marketing teams use combinations of different tools – from marketing automation platforms to content management systems that help them produce relevant content, launch campaigns, and achieve business goals.
 When it comes to marketing localization, new steps are added to the whole process with every new localization initiative.
 Not only should now the tools work together, but everyone involved needs access to the latest content, both source and translated.